oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 - **removeMetadataExtra(extraName)** - Removes a request for some additional metadata info.
 - **hasMetadata()** - Checks whether metadata of an entity exists.
 - **getMetadata()** - Gets [metadata](../../Metadata/EntityMetadata.php) of an entity.
 - **setMetadata(metadata)** - Sets metadata of an entity.
-If this method is called the default metadata of an entity will be ignored at all.
+This method can be used to completely override the default metadata of an entity.

 Creating new action